rhdunn/xquery-intellij-plugin/docs/EXPath XPath NG Implementation Report.md

 The PSI tree nodes implement a conformance interface that describes which specifications and vendor implementations support the language construct.

+## XDM (XQuery and XPath Data Model)

+The plugin implements the XDM and associated functionality (XMLSchema datatypes, casting rules, subtype judgement, etc.) where needed to implement the static context, error condition checking, and additional static analysis.

+The plugin defines interfaces for the XDM types and implements these on the PSI tree nodes that correspond to the EBNF symbols.
+For example, the `IntegerLiteral` PSI node implements an interface corresponding to the `xs:integer` XMLSchema type.

 ## Static Context

-The plugin uses the elements of the PSI tree to provide information about the static context that they relate to.
+The plugin uses the elements of the PSI tree and the XDM to provide information about the static context that they relate to.
 For example, a `NamespaceDecl` PSI node will provide information about the namespace it declares.

 The static context is implemented as a function for each of the static context types (statically known functions, etc.).
 These functions start at